wch/extrafont/README.md

 There are two hurdles for using fonts in PDF (or Postscript) output files:

 * Making R aware of the font and the dimensions of the characters.
 * Embedding the fonts so that the PDF can be displayed properly on a device that doesn't have the font.
+This is usually needed if you want to share PDF files with others.

 The extrafont package makes both of these things easier.